-School of General Studies of Columbia University.
-The School of General Studies is commonly referred to as GS.
+Columbia University School of General Studies.
+The School is commonly referred to as GS.

 The School of General Studies of Columbia University is dedicated to students with nontraditional backgrounds who seek a traditional education at an Ivy League university.
 Most students at GS have, for personal or professional reasons, interrupted their education, never attended college, or can only attend part time.
-GS students are fully integrated into the Columbia undergraduate curriculum and take the same courses, with the same faculty, as all other undergraduates.
+GS students are fully integrated into the Columbia undergraduate curriculum and take the same courses, with the same faculty, and earn the same degree as all other undergraduates.

-Columbia University has long been a pioneer in education for nontraditional, adult and returning undergraduates and enrolls students who have had a break of one year or more in their educational paths since high school.
-GS students are professional dancers, models, Olympic athletes, musicians, bankers, military veterans, programmers and small business owners; are from as far away as China, Israel and Germany; and have completed some or no college coursework or are professionals who wish to complete a second bachelor’s degree in a discipline different from their first.
+Columbia University has long been a pioneer in education for nontraditional, adult, and returning undergraduates, and enrolls students who have had a break of one year or more in their educational paths since high school.
+GS students are professional dancers, models, Olympic athletes, musicians, bankers, military veterans, programmers, and small business owners, come from as far away as China, Israel, and Germany, and have completed some or no college coursework or are professionals who wish to complete a second bachelor’s degree in a discipline different from their first.

-Recognized as one of the most academically competitive four-year colleges in the United States in the 2009 edition of "Barron's Guide to the Most Competitive Colleges," GS applicants are pre-qualified prior to admissions materials submission.
+Recognized as one of the most academically competitive four-year colleges in the United States, GS applicants are pre-qualified prior to admissions materials submission.
 Like traditional undergraduate degree programs, the admissions process takes into account measures of academic success such as standardized test scores and high school and college grade point averages.
-GS also recognizes, however, traditional admissions metrics do not sufficiently convey a nontraditional student's ability to succeed.
+GS also recognizes, however, that traditional admissions metrics do not sufficiently convey a nontraditional student's ability to succeed.

 Academic Degree Program

-As one of three undergraduate colleges at Columbia University, GS offers a Bachelor of Arts and Bachelor of Science degree.
+As one of three undergraduate colleges at Columbia University, GS offers a Bachelor of Arts degree.
 GS students take the same courses, are taught by the same faculty, and earn the same degree as all other Columbia undergraduates.
-GS's academic program is composed of a major, the GS Core requirements, and electives.
-Students may choose from more than 70 majors and 1,500 courses taught by members of Columbia University's Faculty of Arts & Sciences.
-The GS Core provides a foundation for a solid liberal arts education, which assures students will develop critical skills in writing and quantitative reasoning.
+GS's academic program is composed of a major, core requirements, and electives.
+Students may choose from more than 80 majors and 1,500 courses taught by members of Columbia University's Faculty of Arts & Sciences.
+The Core provides a foundation for a solid liberal arts education, which assures students will develop critical skills in writing and quantitative reasoning.

 Faculty and Administration